• Home

 +

-Chicago kitchen remodels require 3-6 mandatory inspections depending on scope.
-Rough-in inspections happen after framing, electrical wiring, and plumbing installation but before drywall goes up—inspectors must see inside walls.
+Chicago kitchen remodels require 3–6 mandatory inspections depending on scope.
+Rough-in inspections happen after framing, electrical wiring, and plumbing installation but before drywall goes up — inspectors must see inside walls.
 Electrical rough-in checks wire gauge, circuit breaker capacity, outlet placement (every 4 feet along counters), GFCI outlets within 6 feet of water sources, and proper grounding.
-Plumbing rough-in verifies pipe sizing, venting connections, drainage slope, and shut-off valve locations.
-Structural inspections ensure proper headers and support after wall removal.
 Final inspections verify everything works: outlets tested, fixtures operational, no leaks, proper drainage, breakers labeled.
 Through the Express Permit Program, inspection results appear immediately in the online portal.
-Failed inspections cost $200-$400 to reschedule and delay projects—our 98% first-time pass rate comes from knowing exactly what Chicago inspectors require.
+Failed inspections cost $200–$400 to reschedule.

 Do Chicago condo kitchen remodels need special permits?